Essel Group: Siti Networks (6.1% stake)

 Siti Networks Limited (abbreviated as SNL; formerly Wire & Wireless India Limited; alternatively Siti Cable) is the multi-system operator of the Essel Group.
 It provides cable distribution services for household consumption.
 Established in 1994 as a subsidiary of the Zee Telefilms Ltd (later renamed to Zee Entertainment Enterprises), it was founded as a separate company of the Essel Group following the de-merger of the Zee Telefilms in 2006.

 In October 2021, it was reported that promotes have just 6.1% stake left in Siti Networks.

-Dish TV (5.67% stake)
+Dish TV (4.04% stake)

 DishTV India Limited (abbreviated as DTIL, stylised as dishtv) is a Direct to Home (DTH) television provider company which provides DTH service through multiple brands such as Dish TV, d2h and Zing Digital.
 Dish TV was launched on 2 October 2003 as the DTH provider of the Essel Group and was merged with Videocon D2H on 22 March 2018.
 The Essel Group maintains a 55% stake in the company while the Videocon Group maintains a 45% stake.
 It became the largest DTH provider in India after the merger.
 The company is also partnered with The Times Group owned MX Player for streaming services.

 In May 2021, it was reported that promoters' shareholding in Dish TV has fallen to just 5.67% and Yes Bank has become biggest stock owner of Dish TV.
+The shareholding further fell to 4.04% by 2023.